Bob Bowie AB '73

 Don't think you could have done it much better.
 Thank you Drew.

-Instead of my customary poem as your Poet Laureate, I thought I should read you a copy of an email I received from an extremely distraught member of the Harvard Club of New York from Mr. Milton William Yanair, Class of '34 which was sent after he heard that the last living member of the class of 1934, his class, had died and thus Harvard Alumni Association had shut down his class report.
+Instead of my customary poem as your poet laureate, I thought I should read you a copy of an email I received from an extremely distraught member of the Harvard Club of New York from Mr. Milton William Yanair, Class of 1934, which was sent after he heard that the last living member of the class of 1934, his class, had died and thus HAA had shut down his class report.
 I recognized the extent of his emotional distress when I realized that his email was written in six line stanzas and couplets with instructions that it must be read with a committed Boston Brahmin accent.
 The email reads:

 To: Diane McDonald, Class Reports Office HAA, College Alumni Programs